Kelly Engen is passionate about photography.

 And has been for 43% of his life, to be exact.
 Kelly first picked up an SLR at 17 and thereafter was habitually lost in the college darkroom, often until the night watch would give him the boot.

-His photos were recently featured by the Montana Wilderness Society in a campaign to preserve the Upper Missouri River Breaks Monument, where he is also a river guide.
+His photos were featured by the Montana Wilderness Association in a campaign to preserve the Upper Missouri River Breaks Monument.
 You can find his work in regional publications and hanging in businesses across Montana.
+Kelly calls Missoula home.